piotrfutymski/qcd-pdf-lib/README.md

 # qcd-pdf-lib
-Tools used to generate data needed for my QCD lattice thesis
+Computational tools used to generate data needed for my lattice QCD thesis about parton distribution functions.